 If you are completely new to web design we recommend you also read Jeffrey Zeldman's Designing with Web Standards (3rd edition).
 This book will give you the context within which all our teaching takes place.

 Of course, there are many books on web design that you could read to prepare yourself for this programme.
 To some extent, your choice of reading will depend on your background but you should take a look at our suggested web design books list for more ideas.

 That's OK too but we recommend you spread your learning across a range of media.
 Active learning is always best, so make sure you follow up on any examples in videos with some hands-on work rather than just watching them.
 Of course there are 1000's of videos on YouTube that you could watch but ideally you should look for a series of video lessons that give a good introduction to the subject.
 If you're looking for a free video course, the HTML5 & CSS3 Fundamentals track at Microsoft's Channel 9 is very good.
 If you can afford to spend a little money on tutorials, we'd recommend Treehouse, which has a free 14-day trial.

 Isn't Web Design changing all the time?

 Yes, it's a fact, learning about web design is only half the battle.
 Keeping up with new ideas, changing techniques and evolving standards is also very important.
 Fortunately, there are a number of excellent sources of information that will keep you informed of contemporary issues.
-We list 12 of our favourites below and recommend you visit each site regularly (once a week) or subscribe to their RSS feeds.

 - Smashing Magazine